Resources for Small Businesses and Residents

 Help us help small businesses!

-The announcement that Outdoor Dining will be permanent has caused great confusion.
+The announcement that Outdoor Dining will be permanent has caused considerable confusion.
 Enlargements that are attached to a building require a DOB permit, as does tapping into the building’s electric or gas systems.
-Propane heaters require an FDNY permit, and fuel must be stored properly.

 Construction, Retail, Personal Care: